‹ Back to New at Amity Blog

 Did You Know?

-The global AI in the pharmaceutical market is set to grow significantly.
+The global AI in the pharmaceutical industry is set to grow significantly.
 It is expected to reach around USD 9.24 billion by 2030.
 This is up from USD 905.91 million in 2021, with a CAGR of 29.4% from 2021 to 2030.

 Data-Driven Forecasts: Market Outlook 2025-2030

-• The global pharmaceutical market was to grow from a valuation of $1.6 trillion in 2023 to $2.2 trillion in 2030.
+• Growth in the pharmaceutical industry overview is expected from $1.6 trillion in 2023 to $2.2 trillion in 2030.

 Future-Proofing the Pharmaceutical Workforce